 Drawing Power is calculated after deducting margin from “Stock Less Creditors + Book Debts” for the month.
 Banks have a practice of updating drawing power based on monthly/quarterly closing stock-book debt and trade creditors’ statement submitted by the firm/company.
 In order to understand this better, we need to have a better understanding of what is “margin” and how DP is calculated.

 An important point to note is that “Stock” considered for calculating DP should be insured stock.
 Stock not covered under insurance, if considered for drawing power does not reflect the true drawing power since bank runs a huge risk, in the case of any mishappening.
-Drawing power is generally a post sanction credit monitoring tool.
+Drawing power is generally a post-sanction credit monitoring tool.
 After sanction of limits, it helps the bank in keeping a tab on the performance of the firm or company to whom the limits are sanctioned.
-If the debtors become sticky at any point of time, or if the paid stock shows decreasing trend constantly month on month, it is an alarm bell for the bank.
+If the debtors become sticky at any point in time, or if the paid stock shows decreasing trend constantly month on month, it is an alarm bell for the bank.

 Calculation of Drawing Power

 It is calculated by considering the total value of paid stock (Paid stock=Stock fewer Creditors) plus book debts (not more than 90 days old) and deducting margin from the same.
 In most of the cases, debtors up to 90 days are considered for calculating DP.
 But, if the business has longer credit cycle, more than 90 days debtors might be considered for DP calculation.
-This is to be done, if it is clearly mentioned as part of sanction terms.
+This is to be done if it is clearly mentioned as part of sanction terms.

 The margin is the fund brought in the business by the firm/company itself from long-term sources of finance.
 In most of the cases, a margin on stock and book debts is 25%, while some banks consider 25% margin for stock and 40% of net debtors (Debtors fewer creditors) since the stock is a more liquid current asset.
 How much margin is considered is already mentioned as terms of sanction in the “sanction letter” and may vary from bank to bank.
+Depending upon aggression of bank in lending, the margin is kept.
+Banks who are more aggressive keep less margin and vice versa.
+In addition, industry to industry, the margin will vary depending upon operating / working capital cycle.

 Example for Calculating Drawing Power